Join Our Initiative Browse the Datasets Contribute a New Dataset

 At this time, we have the following concepts for original and derived datasets, concerning levels of quality and cleanliness.
 This list corresponds to stages in our ingestion process and subsequent possible derivations of datasets.
 This list is subject to change.

 - Raw: The dataset as submitted, which could already be in “good shape”.
-Our most important concern at this stage is unambigious provenance.
+Our most important concern at this stage is unambiguous provenance.
 Raw datasets may go through filtering and analysis to remove potential objectionable content.
 However, the presence of some content in the raw data could have legal implications, such as some forms of PII and company confidential information, which may force us to reject the contribution.
 (Should this happen, we will discuss mitigation options with you.)

 - Filtered: A raw dataset that has gone through a processing pipeline to remove duplicates, filter for objectional content, etc.